Skip to content

 Below we outline some risks and considerations when investing in these strategies:

-• Manager selection and access: The nature of opportunistic real estate assets can make their acquisition and renovation or development work challenging.
+• Manager Selection and Access: The nature of opportunistic real estate assets can make their acquisition and renovation or development work challenging.
 Advisors and/or their research partners may conduct thorough due diligence to identify managers with extensive real estate experience, operating capabilities, scale, and local market knowledge.
 For example, some areas might have strong laws limiting certain developments where local knowledge is key.

-• Scarcity of data: MSCI estimates that professionally managed global real estate assets represent $13 trillion, as of July 2023.1 Despite the vast amount of assets, quantitative analysis within the opportunistic real estate market remains a significant challenge due to the lack of performance data.
+• Scarcity of Data: MSCI estimates that professionally managed global real estate assets represent $13 trillion, as of July 2023.1 Despite the vast amount of assets, quantitative analysis within the opportunistic real estate market remains a significant challenge due to the lack of performance data.
 Like other private real estate categories, the available time series is short and has little granularity.

 • Leverage: Opportunistic real estate investment strategies employ high leverage, often above 65%.2

-• J-curve: Opportunistic real estate funds typically use closed-end investment vehicles, which require continuous monitoring and rebalancing to keep exposures in line with the investment strategy’s target.
+• J-Curve: Opportunistic real estate funds typically use closed-end investment vehicles, which require continuous monitoring and rebalancing to keep exposures in line with the investment strategy’s target.
 The strategy is expected to follow a J-curve path during the initial investment period given the upfront capital commitment and ongoing expenses, which tend to make income negative in the earlier years of a fund.

-• Liquidity and volatility: Periods of increased volatility, market instability, and inflation may be the most appropriate for investing in opportunistic real estate.
+• Liquidity and Volatility: Periods of increased volatility, market instability, and inflation may be the most appropriate for investing in opportunistic real estate.
 Given the long-term capital commitment requirements, these assets tend to be significantly illiquid.